 Estate planning helps clients achieve financial goals and may also help them keep control over their assets “beyond the grave”.

 A well drafted estate plan may help reduce costs associated with distribution of asset upon death, such as the expenses related to probate and estate taxes.
 Additionally, clients can avoid intestate rules and make sure their testamentary wishes will control.
 Finally, it can also save significant time, in the event assets do not fall into the probate (which may last about 1 year average).

 Testamentary freedom is the law within the limits of public order.
 The ‘public order’ definition will depend on geographic and cultural boundaries.
-In France it means ‘not desheriting the children’ while in the US it means ‘not desheriting the surviving partner’.
+In France it means ‘not disinheriting the children’ while in the US it means ‘not disinheriting the surviving spouse’.
 Within these ‘limits’, everyone is free to dispose of their assets as they see fit, and to deviate from rules of intestacy applicable outside a will.

 The first and most important instrument is the Will.

 Besides, one may create a ‘trust’, whether it is a property control trust – aiming for example at ensuring that the surviving spouse will be able to use the income generated by the trust while, upon hid/her death, the assets of the trust will go to the final beneficiaries (often the children) — or to ensure that the income will be used for the education of the children – or a special needs trust, etc.

 In all of these cases, the trustor/ grantor retains control over the property and will generally defer the transfer of ownership of the property until a term occurs.
 During this period, another beneficiary may receive the income generated by the trust, and at the end of the term, the final beneficiaries will receive ownership of the property held in the trust.

 The trust does not exist under French law, thus it may be perilous to create one if you have connections with French jurisdictions, either through the localisation of your assets or of your beneficiaries.
 Talking to a competent professional is advised.